 Dimensions - Maximum of 5 simultaneous dimensions.
 (Unlimited alternative dimensions and drill-down dimensions are possible).

-Export - Indicator icons and data bars does not export to Excel yet.
+Export - Indicator icons and data bars do not export to Excel yet.

 Legacy PnL - Any older PnL objects need to be recreated with version 2.0 and higher!

-Trial Version - The trial/free version of the finance report has limitations such as only 5 user licence max, VIzlib watermark will be in the background of the report and the trial version doesn't offer any form of commentary on the report.
+Trial Version - The trial/free version of the finance report has limitations (maximum of 5 user licences, the Vizlib watermark is displayed in the report background of the report and there's no form of commentary available on the report.

 Back to Contents